infominer33/infominer33.github.io/podcast-transcripts/Microledgers-Edgechains-Hardman-HGF.md

 # Hyperledger Global Forum 2018 — Microledgers and Edge-Chains
 **A Primer - Daniel Hardman, Evernym**

-Editors Note: I've taken to working on transcripts for podcasts and videos whos content is valuable and important to me, so that it will be easier for anyone to reference. -[infominer](https://infominer.id)
+<code>Editors Note: I've taken to working on transcripts for podcasts and videos whos content is valuable and not easily accessible in text form, so that it will be easier for anyone to reference. -<a href="https://infominer.id">infominer</a></code>

 [Evernym](https://evernym.com)’s Chief Architect [Daniel Hardman](https://www.evernym.com/team/daniel-hardman/) takes the Hyperledger community through Evernym’s work on Microledgers and Edge-Chains Architecture.
 Attendees will gain insight into the theory, applications and evolution in Hyperledger Indy along with a practical discussion of their potential.